Optimize queries

 Strategies for improving query performance

-- Query only the data you need.
+- Query only the data you need to reduce unnecessary processing.

 Query only the data you need